BELLA-RadiationSimulations/GRAPPA/README.md

 ```

 In this case the production of muons from photon-pair decay and from positron annihilation is activated.
 The modification of the physics_list **must** be performed before the run initialization.

+## Biasing

+The code provides biasing capabilities for muon production.
+In particular, we bias the muon pair production and pion decay by splitting the created particles in certain volumes.
+The user can provide independent biasing factors for the two processes using dedicated macro commands.
+When a process is biased, the weight of the products is reduced by a factor `1/splittingFactor` to maintain a correct physical description *on average*.
+> [!IMPORTANT]
+> Since it is possible to increase the cross section of muon pair production, the biasing takes that into account and reduces the muon weight by the corresponding factor.
+This finally returns correct results on average and solves the need to manually adjust the muon weight in post-processing.
+However, since the weighting is now left to the system, we have to make sure that all the volumes where a significant number of muon pairs are generated are included in the biasing process.
+Otherwise, in some of this volumes the muon weight is not adjusted corrispondingly and the results can become unphysical.

+We introduced a few new commands:

+`/GRAPPA/biasing/pionDecay/setSplittingFactor factor` Sets the splitting factor for pion decay biasing

+`/GRAPPA/biasing/pionDecay/getSplittingFactor` Prints the current splitting factor for pion decay biasing

+`/GRAPPA/biasing/muonPair/setSplittingFactor factor` Sets the splitting factor for muon pair production biasing

+`/GRAPPA/biasing/muonPair/getSplittingFactor` Prints the current splitting factor for muon pair production biasing

+`/GRAPPA/biasing/muonPair/setScaleMuonWeigthWithCrossSection true/false` Set if the weight of the muons produced via pair production must be scaled with the artificial increase in cross section.
+This will violate the total energy conservation but it will return particle numbers proportional to the initial number of primaries.
+Warning, the scaling is only performed in biased volumes.

+`/GRAPPA/biasing/muonPair/getScaleMuonWeigthWithCrossSection` Returns if the muon weights are scaled with the artificial cross section

 ### Visualization